 General Edward L. Rowny

-Edward L. Rowny was born April 3, 1917 in Baltimore, Maryland.
-His father was a Polish emigrant and his mother a first generation Polish American.
+Edward L. Rowny was born April 3, 1917, in Baltimore, Maryland.
+His father was a Polish immigrant and his mother a first-generation Polish American.
 In 1933 he entered Johns Hopkins University.
-In his junior year the Kosciusko Foundation sent him to study at the Jagiellonian University in Cracow.
+In his junior year, the Kosciusko Foundation sent him to study at the Jagiellonian University in Cracow.
 While there, he attended the 1936 Olympics in Berlin.

 Duty Calls: World War II

 Alarmed by the goose-stepping Nazis, he saw that war was imminent.
 In 1937 he was graduated with a B.S. in engineering and was appointed second lieutenant in the U.S. Army Reserves.
 Now convinced that war was certain, he applied for West Point.
 In 1941 he earned a second B.S. degree and became a second lieutenant in the regular Army.
 Graduating just six months before Pearl Harbor, Rowny was in one of the first units to go overseas.

 After a year in West Africa, Rowny returned to the United States to be a member of the newly formed 92nd Infantry Division.
 By the summer of 1944, Rowny had risen to the rank of Lt.
 Colonel and commanded a combat engineer battalion.
 The 92nd Infantry Division was deployed to Italy where it joined the offensive against the Germans along the winter line in the Alps.
 Combat casualties were so heavy that Rowny was transferred to the infantry.
 The division took part in the spring offensive and by VE Day had reached the Italian border.
 Rowny had earned two Silver Star medals for gallantry in action and two Legions of Merit for extraordinary service.

 The Cold War Becomes Hot: Korea